mirahtechsolutions-bot/mirah-voice-ai/README.md

 ## 🎯 How to Use

+1. **Upload Your Resume** (Optional but Recommended): Upload your resume for personalized questions
-1. **Choose Interview Mode**: Select from HR, Technical, or Behavioral questions
+2. **Choose Interview Mode**: Select from HR, Technical, or Behavioral questions
-2. **Get a Question**: Click the refresh button to get a new interview question
+3. **Get a Question**: Click the refresh button to get a new interview question
-3. **Record Your Answer**: Click the microphone button and speak your answer
+4. **Record Your Answer**: Click the microphone button and speak your answer, or type manually
-4. **Submit**: Click "Submit Answer" to get AI feedback
+5. **Submit**: Click "Submit Answer" to get AI feedback
-5. **Review Feedback**: Read and listen to the AI's suggestions for improvement
+6. **Review Feedback**: Read and listen to the AI's suggestions for improvement
-6. **Practice More**: Get new questions and continue practicing
+7. **Practice More**: Get new questions and continue practicing

+### Resume Upload Benefits:
+- **Personalized Questions**: Get questions tailored to your experience and skills
+- **Contextual Feedback**: AI references your background in feedback
+- **Relevant Examples**: Questions based on your actual work history
+- **Skill-Specific**: Technical questions match your tech stack

 ## 🛠️ Technology Stack